foxbunny/duckweed/docs/guide/main.md

 # Developer guide

-The developer guide contains documentation in narative format that covers the more HOWTO aspects of developing with Duckweed.
+The developer guide contains documentation in narrative format that covers the more HOWTO aspects of developing with Duckweed.
 For the dry technical topics, please refer to the [API reference](../api/main.md).